While limerence can feel exhilarating and euphoric, it can also be all-consuming and distressing.

 Often described as “a crush on steroids,” limerence can be triggered by past relationships and unrequited love, among others.

-Here are 6 factors that may cause an acute onset of limerence:
+Here are the 6 factors that may trigger an acute onset of limerence:

 1. Unfulfilled emotional needs.

-Unmet emotional needs can leave us with a gnawing sense of emptiness and dissatisfaction.
-These can trigger an intense desire for emotional connections.
+Unrequited love can leave us with a gnawing sense of emptiness and dissatisfaction.
+These often trigger an intense desire for emotional connections.

 You may also have unresolved emotional wounds from the past.
 (Well, who doesn’t?!)